Flatanger Municipality

 Flatanger is a municipality in Trøndelag county, Norway.
 It is part of the Namdalen region.
-The administrative centre of the municipality is the village of Lauvsnes.
+The administrative centre of the municipality is Lauvsnes.
 Other villages include Jøssund, Hasvåg, and Vik.

-The 459 km2 municipality is the 217th largest by area out of the 356 municipalities in Norway.
-Flatanger is the 326th most populous municipality in Norway with a population of 1,101.
-The municipality's population density is 2.4 PD/km2 and its population has decreased by 3.5% over the previous 10-year period.
+The 459 km2 municipality is the 216th largest by area out of the 357 municipalities in Norway.
+Flatanger Municipality is the 326th most populous municipality in Norway with a population of 1,116.
+The municipality's population density is 2.4 PD/km2 and its population has decreased by 0.4% over the previous 10-year period.

 Flatanger is also known for having some of the most difficult sport climbing routes in the world.

-General information
+General

-Flatanger was established as a municipality in the old Nord-Trøndelag county on 1 January 1871 when it was separated from the large municipality of Fosnes.
-Initially, Flatanger had 1,472 residents.
+Flatanger was established as a municipality in the old Nord-Trøndelag county on 1 January 1871 when it was separated from the large Fosnes Municipality.
+Initially, Flatanger Municipality had 1,472 residents.
 It is one of the few municipalities in Norway whose boundaries have not changed since it was established.
-In 2018, it became part of the new Trøndelag county.
+In 2018, it became part of the newly created Trøndelag county.

 Name

-The municipality is likely named after one of the local fjords (Flat(r)angr), but it is not know which exactly which one.
+The municipality is likely named after one of the local fjords (Flat(r)angr), but it is not known exactly which one.
 The first element is flatr which means "flat" or "shallow".
 The last element is angr which means "fjord or inlet".